gowthamkarna52/portfolio/README.md

 - index.css – Stylesheet

 ## About Me
-I am just starting web development and am passionate about learning and building websites.
+I am just starting web development and it is my area of interest.
-Mail me@ : gowthamkarna52@gmail.com
+Mail me @ : gowthamkarna52@gmail.com